vfarcic/devops26/manuscript/07-dev.md

 ' | tee -a Makefile
 ```

-We added `go test` command limited to functions that contain `UnitTest` in their names.
-Next, we need to modify `watch.sh` so that it executes that target as well.
+We added a `unittest` target with `go test` command limited to functions that contain `UnitTest` in their names.

+Next, we need to modify `watch.sh` so that it executes the new target.

 ```bash
 cat watch.sh | sed -e \